birkirbrynjarsson/dotfiles/README.md

 ## Visual Studio Code settings
 I sync plugins and settings to Visual Studio Code with the [*Settings sync*](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) plugin.
 It requires a GitHub API Token with gist access.
-Check out the [configuration instructions](https://shanalikhan.github.io/2016/07/31/Visual-Studio-code-sync-setting-edit-manually.html)
+Check out the [configuration instructions](https://shanalikhan.github.io/2016/07/31/Visual-Studio-code-sync-setting-edit-manually.html).
+I store my GitHub API Token in a secure note with 1password.

 My currently configured plugins can be found with: